matopeto/kindle-weather-dashboard/README.md

 * `rotation` - set rotation (on Kindle Paperwhite) `ll` for left landscape, `lr` for right landscape and `up` for upside down
 * `night_mode` - `auto` - by sunrise and sunset, `on` - always on, `HH-HH` (`22-06`) interval from-to, `off` or `null` for disabling.
 * `refreshTime` - refresh rate in miliseconds (default is 30 minutes)
-* `utcOffset` - custom UTC offset.
+* `utcOffset` - `auto` - determined by location, or custom UTC offset.
 (Because kindle doesn't report correct local time.
 You may need to change the value after winter/summer time changed)
+* `tempType` - use `feelsLike` to shows feels like temperatures

 See more: http://openweathermap.org/current and http://openweathermap.org/forecast5